AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Just what the hell is going on, anyway?
 Is there some crazy Bad Guy causing all kinds of horrid things to happen?
 Did some natural disaster open a weird portal to another dimension?
 Have demons infected the souls of the townspeople?
 Is an alien plague the source of all this chaos, and are the players now charged with stopping it?

 The premise of your scenario gives you an idea of what is happening in the setting.
 It is not necessary at all to let the players know the secrets of your premise beforehand.
 In fact, keeping a lot of its intricacies hidden allows them to discover things as they play.
 You could even leave a lot of it totally unexplained at all, and have the characters only be exposed to a very small part of the Big Picture, if they get any answers at all.
-Suspense can be quite crucial to a fun game of ***CC***.
+Suspense can be quite crucial to a fun game of Cannibal Contagion.

 ### Purpose